-Students who need additional or specific academic support may be instructed in small groups by teacher aides or adult volunteers, as well as Special Reading or Math Services provided by the school.
-Title I Reading and Math Services allow for teachers from the Aurora Public School System to assist our students that reside in the APS District in qualified school residence areas based on State Title Funding Law.
+Students who need additional or specific academic support may be instructed in small groups by qualified intervention teachers, as well as parent or community volunteers.
 Teacher recommendations for tutoring must be approved by the principal.
 No teacher may accept pay for tutoring a student from his/her own class during the academic year.
-Archdiocese Policy No. 3600)
+(Archdiocese Policy No. 3600)